junxit/us-congress-bills-114/metadata.md

 - 2015-02-02 — Placed on the Union Calendar, Calendar No. 8.
 - 2015-02-02 — Reported by the Committee on Judiciary.
 H. Rept.
 114-12, Part I.
 - 2015-02-02 — Reported by the Committee on Judiciary.
 H. Rept.
 114-12, Part I.
+- 2015-02-03 — Rules Committee Resolution H. Res.
+78 Reported to House.
+For H.R.
+527, the rule provides for one hour of debate; makes in order as original text the amendment in the nature of a substitute printed in Rules Committee Print 114-3; and makes specified additional amendments in order.
+For H.R.
+50, the rule provides for one hour of debate; provides that an amendment in the nature of a substitute consisting of the text of Rules Committee Print 114-4, modified by the amendment printed in Part B of the report shall be considered as adopted.
+Further specified amendments are in order.
+- 2015-02-05 — Amendment (A001) offered by Mr. Peters. (consideration: CR H825-826; text: CR H825)
+- 2015-02-05 — Amendment (A002) offered by Mr. Conyers. (consideration: CR H826; text: CR H826)
+- 2015-02-05 — Amendment (A003) offered by Mr. Schrader. (consideration: CR H826-827, H830-831; text: CR H826)
+- 2015-02-05 — Amendment (A004) offered by Mr. Johnson (GA). (consideration: CR H827-828; text: CR H827)
+- 2015-02-05 — Amendment (A005) offered by Ms. Jackson Lee. (consideration: CR H828-830, H831; text: CR H828)
+- 2015-02-05 — Amendment agreed to Committee of the Whole
+- 2015-02-05 — Amendment failed in Committee of the Whole
+- 2015-02-05 — Amendment failed in Committee of the Whole
+- 2015-02-05 — Amendment failed in Committee of the Whole
+- 2015-02-05 — Amendment failed in Committee of the Whole
+- 2015-02-05 — Considered under the provisions of rule H. Res.
+78. (consideration: CR H816-834; text of the amendment in the nature of a substitute: CR H822-825)
+- 2015-02-05 — DEBATE - Pursuant to the provisions of H. Res.
+78, the Committee of the Whole proceeded with 10 minutes of debate on the Conyers Part A amendment no. 3.
+- 2015-02-05 — DEBATE - Pursuant to the provisions of H. Res.
+78, the Committee of the Whole proceeded with 10 minutes of debate on the Jackson Lee Part A amendment no. 6.
+- 2015-02-05 — DEBATE - Pursuant to the provisions of H. Res.
+78, the Committee of the Whole proceeded with 10 minutes of debate on the Johnson(GA) Part A amendment no. 5.
+- 2015-02-05 — DEBATE - Pursuant to the provisions of H. Res.
+78, the Committee of the Whole proceeded with 10 minutes of debate on the Peters Part A amendment no. 1.
+- 2015-02-05 — DEBATE - Pursuant to the provisions of H. Res.
+78, the Committee of the Whole proceeded with 10 minutes of debate on the Schrader Part A amendment no. 4.
+- 2015-02-05 — DEBATE - The House proceeded with 10 minutes of debate on the Deutch motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to add at the end of the bill the following section pertaining to Preventing the Spread of Nuclear Weapons.
+- 2015-02-05 — For H.R.
+527, the rule provides for one hour of debate; makes in order as original text the amendment in the nature of a substitute printed in Rules Committee Print 114-3; and makes specified additional amendments in order.
+For H.R.
+50, the rule provides for one hour of debate; provides that an amendment in the nature of a substitute consisting of the text of Rules Committee Print 114-4, modified by the amendment printed in Part B of the report shall be considered as adopted.
+Further specified amendments are in order.
+- 2015-02-05 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+527.
+- 2015-02-05 — House amendment agreed to: On agreeing to the Peters amendment (A001) Agreed to by voice vote.
+- 2015-02-05 — House amendment not agreed to: On agreeing to the Conyers amendment (A002) Failed by voice vote.
+- 2015-02-05 — House amendment not agreed to: On agreeing to the Jackson Lee amendment (A005) Failed by recorded vote: 172 - 248 (Roll no. 66).
+- 2015-02-05 — House amendment not agreed to: On agreeing to the Johnson (GA) amendment (A004) Failed by voice vote.
+- 2015-02-05 — House amendment not agreed to: On agreeing to the Schrader amendment (A003) Failed by recorded vote: 184 - 234 (Roll no. 65).
+- 2015-02-05 — House amendment offered
+- 2015-02-05 — House amendment offered
+- 2015-02-05 — House amendment offered
+- 2015-02-05 — House amendment offered
+- 2015-02-05 — House amendment offered
+- 2015-02-05 — House amendment offered/reported by : Amendment (A001) offered by Mr. Peters.(consideration: CR H825-826; text: CR H825)
+- 2015-02-05 — House amendment offered/reported by : Amendment (A002) offered by Mr. Conyers.(consideration: CR H826; text: CR H826)
+- 2015-02-05 — House amendment offered/reported by : Amendment (A003) offered by Mr. Schrader.(consideration: CR H826-827, H830-831; text: CR H826)
+- 2015-02-05 — House amendment offered/reported by : Amendment (A004) offered by Mr. Johnson (GA).(consideration: CR H827-828; text: CR H827)
+- 2015-02-05 — House amendment offered/reported by : Amendment (A005) offered by Ms. Jackson Lee.(consideration: CR H828-830, H831; text: CR H828)
+- 2015-02-05 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+78 and Rule XVIII.
+- 2015-02-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-02-05 — Mr. Deutch moved to recommit with instructions to the Committee on the Judiciary. (consideration: CR H831-833; text: CR H831-832)
+- 2015-02-05 — On agreeing to the Conyers amendment (A002) Failed by voice vote.
+- 2015-02-05 — On agreeing to the Jackson Lee amendment (A005) Failed by recorded vote: 172 - 248 (Roll no. 66).
+- 2015-02-05 — On agreeing to the Johnson (GA) amendment (A004) Failed by voice vote.
+- 2015-02-05 — On agreeing to the Peters amendment (A001) Agreed to by voice vote.
+- 2015-02-05 — On agreeing to the Schrader amendment (A003) Failed by recorded vote: 184 - 234 (Roll no. 65).
+- 2015-02-05 — On motion to recommit with instructions Failed by recorded vote: 182 - 240 (Roll no. 67).
+- 2015-02-05 — On passage Passed by recorded vote: 260 - 163 (Roll no. 68).
+- 2015-02-05 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Jackson Lee amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Ms. Jackson Lee demanded a recorded vote and the Chair postponed further proceedings on the question of adoption until a time to be announced.
+- 2015-02-05 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Schrader amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Schrader demanded a recorded vote and the Chair postponed further proceedings on the question of adoption until a time to be announced.
+- 2015-02-05 — Passed/agreed to in House: On passage Passed by recorded vote: 260 - 163 (Roll no. 68).
+- 2015-02-05 — Roll call votes on amendments in House
+- 2015-02-05 — Roll call votes on amendments in House
+- 2015-02-05 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+527.
+- 2015-02-05 — The Speaker designated the Honorable Lynn A. Westmoreland to act as Chairman of the Committee.
+- 2015-02-05 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H832)
+- 2015-02-05 — The previous question was ordered pursuant to the rule. (consideration: CR H831)